cekkey/kali-in-batch/README.md

 Then, run `kali_in_batch.bat` inside the src directory.
 DO NOT MOVE THE FILE OUTSIDE THE SRC DIRECTORY.
+Do not run any of the PowerShell scripts manually, as they require special arguments given by `kali_in_batch.bat`.

 Once you have set up Kali in Batch, try installing this package in the Kali in Batch shell:
 ```bash